ScriptureExamined/NovawrightStudios/_posts/2025-08-02-UE5-Maze-Tutorial-using-Blueprints.md

   Update: This tutorial was made in version 4.6.
 It's taken me so long to get to this, UE is now on version 5+, so this is getting a good update.
 When done, I will remove this last line so you'll know it's finished.
 Currently working on Part 2.
 ---

----

-layout: post
-title: "Building a Procedural Maze Generator in UE5 Blueprints Part 1"
-date: 2026-04-18
-author: Roberta
-categories: [Tutorials]
-published: false
-excerpt: >
-In this series, we build a procedurally generated maze from scratch using Unreal Engine 5.
-In Part 1, we lay the foundation: creating the Maze Cell, setting up the Random Seed engine, and spawning the initial Grid.

----

 # Procedural Maze Generation in UE5: Part 1 — The Foundation

 In this series, we are building a procedurally generated maze from scratch using **Unreal Engine 5**.
 We will start by building the "Grid", the mathematical foundation of every maze, and a "Random Engine" to make it repeatable.